 Spousal Support and Alimony

-When a married couple separates or gets a divorce, one of the spouses may be entitled to receive spousal support payments (post-separation support or alimony) based on either an agreement between the couple or a decision by the court itself.
-Consult a Hill Evans Jordan and Beatty family law and divorce attorney to determine and protect your rights.
+When a married couple separates or gets a divorce, one of the spouses may be entitled to receive spousal support payments based on either an agreement between the couple or a decision by the court itself.
+In North Carolina, spousal support can be in two different forms, post-separation support or alimony.
+While post-separation support and alimony are similar, there are a few key differences that will be discussed below.

 Family Law Services